Amazon Mechanical Turk: History

-The service was conceived by Venky Harinarayan in a US patent disclosure in 2001.
-Amazon coined the term artificial artificial intelligence for processes outsourcing some parts of a computer program to humans, for those tasks carried out much faster by humans than computers.
-It is claimed that Jeff Bezos was responsible for the concept that led to Amazon's Mechanical Turk being developed to realize this process.
+The service was conceived by Venky Harinarayan in a U.S. patent disclosure in 2001.
+Amazon coined the term artificial artificial intelligence for processes that outsource some parts of a computer program to humans, for those tasks carried out much faster by humans than computers.
+MTurk product director Peter Cohen identified Jeff Bezos as the person who first proposed the concept.

-The name Mechanical Turk was inspired by "The Turk", an 18th-century chess-playing automaton made by Wolfgang von Kempelen that toured Europe, beating both Napoleon Bonaparte and Benjamin Franklin.
-It was later revealed that this "machine" was not an automaton at all, but was, in fact, a human chess master hidden in the cabinet beneath the board and controlling the movements of a humanoid dummy.
-Likewise, the Mechanical Turk online service uses remote human labor hidden behind a computer interface to help employers perform tasks that are not possible using a true machine.
+The name Mechanical Turk was inspired by an 18th-century chess-playing automaton of the same name, often simply nicknamed as "The Turk".
+Made by Hungarian author and engineer Wolfgang von Kempelen, the machine became an international spectacle, touring Europe, and beating both Napoleon Bonaparte and Benjamin Franklin.
+It was later revealed that this "machine" was not an automaton, but rather controlled by a human chess master hidden in the cabinet beneath the board, puppeting the movements of a humanoid dummy.
+Analogously, the Mechanical Turk online service uses remote human labor hidden behind a computer interface to help employers perform tasks that are not currently possible using a true machine.

-MTurk was launched publicly on November 2, 2005.
-Following its launch, the Mechanical Turk user base grew quickly.
-In early- to mid-November 2005, there were tens of thousands of jobs, all of them uploaded to the system by Amazon itself for some of its internal tasks that required human intelligence.
-HIT types have expanded to include transcribing, rating, image tagging, surveys, and writing.
+MTurk launched publicly on November 2, 2005.
+Its user base grew quickly.
+In early- to mid-November 2005, there were tens of thousands of jobs, all uploaded to the system by Amazon itself for some of its internal tasks that required human intelligence.
+HIT types expanded to include transcribing, rating, image tagging, surveys, and writing.

 In March 2007, there were reportedly more than 100,000 workers in over 100 countries.
 This increased to over 500,000 registered workers from over 190 countries in January 2011.
-In the same year, Techlist published an interactive map pinpointing the locations of 50,000 of their MTurk workers around the world.
-By 2018, research had demonstrated that while there were over 100,000 workers available on the platform at any time, only around 2000 were actively working.
+That year, Techlist published an interactive map pinpointing the locations of 50,000 of their MTurk workers around the world.
+By 2018, research demonstrated that while over 100,000 workers were available on the platform at any time, only around 2,000 were actively working.